 Knowing all of this doesn’t make dealing with your ex any easier.
 If you got along with your ex, they probably wouldn’t be your “ex.”
 We are all human, and putting aside all of our own feelings, wants, and needs to co-parent a child is easier said than done.

 The fact is that many parents are court ordered to share joint custody of their children, but they aren’t given the tools or information to successfully do so.
 So how can you put aside whatever feelings you have about your ex as a person, and effectively co-parent your child with them?
-Follow these ten tips and show your child that he or she is more important to you than your feelings about your ex!
+Follow these ten tips from a skilled child custody lawyer, and show your child that he or she is more important to you than your feelings about your ex!

 The 10 Co-Parenting Secrets to Make Joint Child Custody Work

 #1 – The World Does Not Revolve Around You

 Theoretically, most parents believe that the day their child was born, that parent’s life changed forever, with the center of the universe shifting around that tiny being.
 You created a human!
 That is awesome and crazy, and so so scary.